canada-ca/accelerators_accelerateurs-gcp/deployment-templates/Terraform/guardrails/README.md

 terraform apply -var-file variables.tfvar
 ```

+If you receive a billing permissions exception - check that your user has access to assign a billing account to a project in IAM | Resource Manager at the organization level via https://console.cloud.google.com/cloud-resource-manager

 Once the script completes you will have the necessary resources to proceed with the guardrails installation.
 This process should take about 5 minutes.

 ## How does using this help enforce the 30 Day Guardrails?